-The Center for Middle Eastern Studies (CMES) is now offering two (2) summer 2017 faculty research awards for Middle East or North African studies-related research in the United States or abroad.
+The Center for Middle Eastern Studies (CMES) will be offering a faculty research awards for Middle East or North African studies-related research in the United States or abroad for summer 2023.

 - All current UA faculty, including NTT faculty and adjunct faculty.

-- Professors emeritae and visiting faculty are not eligible.
+- Professors emeriti/ae and visiting faculty are not eligible.

 - No more than one grant may be awarded to the same individual within two (2) academic years.